Last Updated on 1 year by Francesca Egay

 To make your life easier, you can run the page using the Website Analyzer to view its score based on different SEO factors.

-You have two options: head on to Open Site Explorer and enter the page on the search bar to find backlinks.
+You have two options: head to Open Site Explorer and enter the page on the search bar to find backlinks.

 Once you have the list of pages with backlinks to your competitors, you can devise a way to poach their backlinks and increase your search rankings.